Disjoint-set data structure: Backtracking

+and Find in $O(\log n / \log \log n)$ time per operation, and Backtrack in $O(1)$ time.
+In this result, the freedom of Union to choose the representative of the formed set is essential.

+Better amortized time cannot be achieved within the class of separable pointer algorithms.

 Applications

 Disjoint-set data structures model the partitioning of a set, for example to keep track of the connected components of an undirected graph.
 This model can then be used to determine whether two vertices belong to the same component, or whether adding an edge between them would result in a cycle.
 The Union–Find algorithm is used in high-performance implementations of unification.

 This data structure is used by the Boost Graph Library to implement its Incremental Connected Components functionality.
 It is also a key component in implementing Kruskal's algorithm to find the minimum spanning tree of a graph.

-Note that the regular implementation as disjoint-set forests does not allow the deletion of edges, even without path compression or the rank heuristic.
-However, there exist modern implementations that allow for constant-time deletion.

-Sharir and Agarwal report connections between the worst-case behavior of disjoint-sets and the length of Davenport–Schinzel sequences, a combinatorial structure from computational geometry.
+The Hoshen-Kopelman algorithm uses a Union-Find in the algorithm.